Documentation

 📘

-Create datasets using the UI
+Creating datasets using the UI

-1. Navigate to the Datasets management page in the Lumigo platform
+1. Navigate to the Datasets management page in the Lumigo platform.

-2. Click on Create a dataset button
+2. Click on the Create a dataset button.

-3. Define the dataset name
+3. Define the name of the dataset.

-4. Set your dataset rule using Lumigo Search Syntax
+4. Set your dataset rule using Lumigo Search Syntax.

-5. Select the retention period
+5. Select the retention period.

 📘

-2. Optimized Fields
+Optimized Fields

 Lumigo leverages a powerful rational database, where logs are stored in tables and divided into columns according to the log fields.
+Currently, this is not available in Lumigo's UI.
+To use this function, get in touch with Lumigo Support to have the fields indexed for you.

-2. The first 100 fields with INT/BOOL types will be stored as indexes
+2. The first 100 fields with INT/BOOL types will be stored as indexes.

-3. Field search
+Field search

 Using Lumigo Search Syntax, you can filter your logs on exact field value, or prefix the expected value using wildcards.

-Filters can be set with a single click using the search UI:
+Setting filters with a single click using the search UI:

-1. Query autosuggest- when typing in the query bar, you will be provided with fields/values that meet your input
+1. Query autosuggest: when typing in the query bar, you will be provided with fields/values that meet your input.

 Field search example

-Saying we have the following log line:
+Let us assume we have the following log line:

 {